 **** Please note: For children diagnosed with alopecia areata, we do not prescribe tofacitinib (Xeljanz) to any child under 12 years of age.
 Dr. Donovan may prescribe to adolescents age 12-18 ONLY on a case by case basis.
 These medications are never the best first step for treating alopecia areata, and never the best second step.
 They may be helpful for children who have not responded to standard treatments.

-VANCOUVER PEDIATRIC HAIR LOSS CLINIC
+WHISTLER PEDIATRIC HAIR LOSS CLINIC

 1. What types of hair loss are seen in children?

 The most common hair loss condition we see in children is alopecia areata.
 However, the spectrum of conditions we see depends on age, according to the following: